 To make this question easier to answer in concrete cases, it can help to look at underlying policy objectives.
 In this regard, is important to note that the no-scheme principle embodies two distinct purposes that can branch out and give rise to quite distinct rules.
 First, the principle has an important positive dimension, which serves to enhance compensation payments.
-Property owners should not only be compensated for the direct loss of their property, but also for any depreciation of their property's value following the decision to expropriate.
+Property owners should not only be compensated for the direct loss of their property, but also for any depreciation of their property’s value following the decision to expropriate.

 This is easy to justify.
-It seems unreasonable if the deleterious effects of a threat of compulsion is permitted to result in reduced compensation payments.
+It seems unreasonable if the deleterious effects of a threat of compulsion are permitted to result in reduced compensation payments.
 However, under the extensive planning regimes common today, it is not clear where to draw the line.
 When is the regulation leading up to the scheme a reflection of public control over property use, and when should it be regarded as a measure specifically aimed at compelling private owners to give up their property?

 This question may be linked to the more general question of whether or not the state should be liable to pay compensation for regulation that adversely affects the potential for future development.
-In jurisdictions where such compensation is not usually awarded, including Norway and the UK, it is easily argued that the positive aspect of the no-scheme principle must be limited correspondingly.
+In jurisdictions where such compensation is not usually awarded, including Norway and the United Kingdom, it is easily argued that the positive aspect of the no-scheme principle must be limited correspondingly.
 Why should a depreciation of value due to regulation imply compensation when the property is expropriated, but not otherwise?

 In addition to its positive dimension, the no-scheme principle also has an important negative dimension, expressed in Pointe Gourde as the principle that an increase in value should be disregarded when it is “entirely due to the scheme”.
-This aspect has attracted more interest and controversy than the positive dimension, especially in the UK, as demonstrated by Waters.
+This aspect has attracted more interest and controversy than the positive dimension, especially in the United Kingdom, as demonstrated by Waters.

 It is not surprising that the negative aspect of the no-scheme principle can result in complaints.
 After all, property owners stand to lose whenever it is applied.
 However, on a traditional understanding of the public purpose of expropriation, the negative aspect of the rule is also easy to justify.
 In Waters, Lord Nicholls describes the main policy reason as follows: